axocomm/lambda.codes/resources/pages/about/experience.md

 involved writing Python (most notably Flask and Pandas), Go, and Scala as well as working with Chef, AWS, and Jenkins.

-Endeavors included improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP (Medicare annual election period) and non-AEP API traffic, designing and building brand new versions of several services, and implementing a new load testing suite and tooling using [Gatling](https://gatling.io/) for evaluating application performance under various conditions.
+Endeavours here included improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP (Medicare annual election period) and non-AEP API traffic, designing and building brand new versions of several services, and implementing a new load testing suite and tooling using [Gatling](https://gatling.io/) for evaluating application performance under various conditions.